nitin42/Making-a-custom-React-renderer/part-two.md

 export default createElement;
 ```

-I think you can easily understand what's happening inside the function. `createElement` takes a type of element, props, and the root instance.
+I think you can easily understand what's happening inside the `createElement` method.
+It takes an element, props, and the root instance.

 Depending upon the type of element, we return an instance based on it else we return `undefined`.